newaetech/chipshouter-picoemp/README.md

 ### Easy-Assemble Build

-The Easy-Assembly build uses a mostly complete
+The Easy-Assembly build uses a mostly complete SMD board, which you need to solder a Raspberry Pi Pico onto.

+### Programming the PicoEMP

+You'll need to program the PicoEMP with the firmware in the [firmware](firmware) directory.

 ### Building the EM Injection Tip (Probe / Coil)